rhirwa/banking-system/README.md

-# OOP - Designing Bank Accounts (Java)
+# OOP - Designing Bank Accounts
-This is small class project to parse a bank's clients' data, store them in relative classes, and ensure back-end account management.
+This is small class project parses a bank's clients' data, store them in relative classes, and ensure back-end account management.